Employee Email Survey Template Ideas

 It’s hard to deny email effectiveness.
 According to the McKinsey Global Institute research, on average, 28% of work time is consumed by email, and email is checked approximately 11 times per hour.
-The results prove that surveys embedded in your newsletters can effectively get employees’ attention and responses.
+The results prove that surveys embedded in your newsletters can effectively get employees’ attention as well as responses.
 There are multiple benefits of embedded surveys.

 Surveys save time

-Creating a compelling email survey requires a few minutes using the right software.
-In JungleMail 365, thanks to the Drag-and-Drop builder and ready-to-send survey templates, receiving employee feedback is extremely quick.
+Firstly, creating a compelling email survey requires a few minutes using the right software.
+In fact, in JungleMail 365, thanks to the Drag-and-Drop builder and ready-to-send survey templates, receiving employee feedback is extremely quick.

 Surveys are easy to answer

 Surveys are not only easy and fast to create but also convenient for providing an answer.
-Email surveys and polls with pre-made answer options require very little time.
+Besides, email surveys and polls with pre-made answer options require very little time.
 The less time it takes to provide feedback, the more willing employees will be to do so.